Toddler Learning Resource: Colors, Matching, Patterns, & Shapes

 Toddler Learning Resource Skills

 At the end of this resource, I have included a check-list of skills.
-This check-list is helpful in recognizing what my toddler already knows and planning the skills we can focus on next.
+This check-list is helpful in recognizing what your toddler already knows and planning the skills to focus on next.
 However, my greatest desire is for your learning with your toddler to be fun!
 So, don’t take this check-list too seriously.
 Simply use it as a guide!
 Always remember, it’s not about the skills.
 It’s about these moments of connecting with your child through playful learning!

 In Depth Supply List